Rainminds/.github/profile/README.md

 Rainminds builds and stewards infrastructure for deterministic AI execution.

-Our work focuses on:
+Our focus:

-- Execution-time semantics
+- Execution-time authority semantics
-- Authority enforcement
+- Deterministic state enforcement
-- Deterministic replay
+- Cryptographic replay
-- Operational unification
+- Authority lifecycle management

 We do not build agent frameworks.
 We do not optimize models.